 The previously mentioned researcher Gunderson writes that “borderline” was still a psychiatric colloquialism up to the 1970s.
 His piece explains how the next decade saw “borderline” emerge as “an adjective in search of a noun,” and how descriptive psychiatry led to attempts to describe what exactly a “borderline” patient was.

 So, in 1975 he co-authored a paper titled Defining Borderline Patients: An Overview.
 And the rest is history.
-Borderline personality disorder made its official debut in the 1980s DSM-III – as a personality disorder.
+Borderline personality disorder made its official debut in 1980’s DSM-III – as a personality disorder.